Welcome to our website

 Monday 12th May 2025 at 8pm

 We all like to celebrate with something sparkling but does it have to be Champagne?
 This region has a well-established global reputation for being a benchmark in the production of sparkling wines using the traditional method.
 However, are there other regions elsewhere that use the same method but represent better value or different tasting experiences?
 Andrew Melville DipWSET will host this tasting and will provide an overview of the method of production, an exploration of different regions and grape varieties.
-This should provide some different ideas for your next celebration or even if you just fancy this style of wine
+This should provide some different ideas for your next celebration or even if you just fancy this style of wine at any other time.

 To learn more about the Club’s history, its past presentations and how it is promoting the world of wine, and bringing so many aspects of it to our members, we invite you to take a tour around our website.
 But, if this still leaves your questions unanswered, please contact the Club through our Membership Secretary: membership@bookhamwineclub.org.uk